ANUDT/week-1-challenge-develop/README.md

 CONCEPT SET UP:

-Hi in this lesson we learn how ro refactor HTML code.
+Hi in this lesson we learn refactor HTML code.

 User Story